-A report in 2001 from the National Radiation Protection Board (NRPB) showed that there may be a very slight increased risk for leukaemia in children.
+A report in 2001 from the National Radiation Protection Board (NRPB) said that there may be a very slight increased risk for leukaemia in children.
 The electromagnetic radiation talked about in this report was mostly from domestic use of electricity.
+Some homes had a high level of magnetic fields produced by electricity.
 20 out of every 100 homes (20%) with high level magnetic fields were close to pylons or overhead power cables.
 The high levels in the other 80 out of every 100 homes (80%) were the result of the electricity supply in the home.
-Out of 500 cases of childhood leukaemia the risk from electromagnetic fields might add another 2 cases a year.
+The researchers said that out of 500 cases of childhood leukaemia, the risk from electromagnetic fields might add another 2 cases a year.
 Over two years, 1 of the 4 extra cases would be related to overhead power lines.

-Rated 4 out of 5 based on 7 votes
+Rated 4 out of 5 based on 12 votes

 Question about cancer?
 Contact our information nurse team